-Hospital inpatient drug or alcohol rehabilitation is done in a hospital setting and is overseen by doctors and other medical staff.
-Hospital inpatient treatment is often necessary in the beginning stages of abstinence when the client may encounter the onset of life threatening withdrawal symptoms, which is sometimes true when quitting alcohol as well as a category of prescription drugs known as benzodiazepines which should be supervised very carefully by medical professionals in case of any complications.
-Hospital inpatient treatment is also delivered to those who desire a medication assisted withdrawal, as is the case with opiate addicted individuals who wish to use this type of detox technique to manage the harsh withdrawal symptoms associated with heroin or other opiate withdrawal.
-This type of opiate detox is not considered full rehabilitation and these people will require further counseling and therapy to completely recover from addiction.
+Hospital inpatient substance abuse treatment is carried out in a hospital or similar setting and is overseen by doctors and other medical staff.
+Hospital inpatient treatment is often necessary in the beginning stages of abstinence when the client may experience the onset of medically dangerous withdrawal symptoms, which is sometimes true when quitting alcohol as well as a category of prescription drugs known as benzodiazepines which should be supervised very carefully by medical professionals in case of any complications.
+Hospital inpatient treatment is also administered to individuals who choose to undergo medication assisted withdrawal, as is the case with individuals who are addicted to opiates and wish to use this type of detox approach to manage the harsh withdrawal symptoms associated with heroin or other opiate withdrawal.
+This type of opiate detoxification is not treatment in itself however, and these individuals will require additional counseling and therapy to entirely recover from addiction.

-Individuals who speak other languages, other than English that is, should receive drug or alcohol rehabilitation which is on par with English speakers.
+People who speak other languages, other than English that is, should be able to receive drug or alcohol treatment which is on par with English speakers.
 Speakers of other languages should not feel that their treatment curriculum or treatment setting is going to be any less effective because they don't speak English.
-There are quite a few drug rehabilitation programs available which cater to those who speak foreign languages, all of which provide a variety of programs to choose from.
-For example, some substance abuse rehab programs which cater to people who speak other languages are only short term rehab facilities, and others are longer term programs.
-Foreign language speakers should consult with an addiction professional in their area to choose a drug or alcohol treatment facility which would be suitable to their needs.
+There are quite a few drug rehab programs available which provide services to those who speak foreign languages, all of which provide a variety of programs to choose from.
+For example, some drug and alcohol rehabilitation programs which can treat those who speak other languages are only short term rehab facilities, and others are longer term programs.
+Foreign language speakers can consult with an addiction professional in their area to choose a drug or alcohol rehabilitation program that provides rehabilitation services in their specific language.